Dkowald/kwld.GitPackage/doc/GitGet.md

 |filter| glob filter(s) to use |
 |commit| resolved git commit, set when files are extracted |

+> TODO: can i use .env.key as approach for git creds?

 ## .gitpackages

 The .gitpackages folder maintains a local cache of cloned repositories.

 Each repository is in a sub-folder made from the origin url.

-IF a local git-repository is use, it is stored un .gitpackages/local/
+If a local git-repository is use, it is stored un .gitpackages/local/